-HOMEHIV/AIDS HOTLINESHIV BASICSPOSITIVE PROFILESASO SPOTLIGHTRECENT ARTICLESHOW TO PAY FOR HIV TREATMENTADAP CRITERIA AND FORMULARIESASO LISTINGSREVIEW OF HIV MEDICATIONS2010 HIV/AIDS FUNDRAISING ACTIVITIES & EVENTSABOUT HIV POSITIVE!
+HOMEPAST DIGITAL ISSUESHIV/AIDS HOTLINESHIV 101POSITIVE PROFILESASO SPOTLIGHTRECENT ARTICLESHOW TO PAY FOR HIV TREATMENT AND MEDICATIONSADAP CRITERIA AND FORMULARIESASO LISTINGSREVIEW OF HIV MEDICATIONS2018 HIV/AIDS FUNDRAISING ACTIVITIES & EVENTSABOUT HIV POSITIVE!
 MAGAZINELINKSSUBSCRIBECONTACT USADVERTISER INFORMATION |

 |

-Editor's Note: If you are newly diagnosed with HIV, one of the most important things you can do is visit your nearest ASO (AIDS Service Organization).
 What is an ASO?
 Although each one defines its mission a little differently, what they all have in common is that they help people with HIV connect with the information and resources they need.
 Depending on where you live, you may find they can hook you up with everything from primary health care and medications to housing, drug or alcohol abuse treatment, transportation, psychological counseling and legal representation.
 They have answers to questions you don't even know to ask.
 And they know of benefits you may be entitled to that you've never even heard of.
 Because they play such an important role in the HIV healthcare system, we regularly spotlight really exceptional ASOs around the country.
 If you feel your ASO should be featured here, send me an email at lporter@phpubs.com and let me know why!
+Project Response was founded in 1990 in Melbourne, Florida, by a group of concerned individuals operating from shared office space.
+In time, the agency was asked to take over the caseload of another agency, and today Project Response has two main offices-in Melbourne and Fort Pierce-and five satellite offices.
+The agency serves approximately 1,400 case management clients in Brevard, Indian River, St. Lucie, Martin and Okeechobee Counties.
 "We work to enhance the lives of people with HIV," said Executive Director Roberto Ortiz.
 "We link our clients to medical care, pharmaceuticals, dental care, mental health counseling, and substance abuse counseling.
 We also offer rent, mortgage and utilities assistance; emergency financial assistance; a food pantry; insurance continuation services; and transportation."
 "Another part of our mission is to reduce the further spread of HIV, and to counter the destructive stigma that still surrounds the disease through community partnerships and appearances at special events," Ortiz said.
 It's not easy work.
+"The state has made a tremendous effort to get people tested, so the number of people requesting services has gone up," Ortiz notes.
+"But our funding has been flat.
+So some of our support services-transportation, for example-have had to be cut to keep up with medical needs."
 "We have good communications with the counties we serve and the state," Ortiz says.
 "We're all in this together and trying to do the best job we can."
 Hats off to the staff and volunteers of Project Response, Inc., for the good work you do!
-Copyright 2010, Positive Health Publications, Inc. This magazine is intended to enhance your relationship with your doctor - not replace it!
-Medical treatments and products should always be discussed with a licensed physician who has experience treating HIV and AIDS! |